ByAliaksandr/gdl/README.md

 4. Write some unit tests for the code you have created. (&cross;)

 _Note_ jest configuration is not set by default.
 Extra time is needed to investigate the jest/webpack configuration.
+_Note_ The project should aim 100% unit tests coverage.

 # Development settings